Oak Series 400

 Series 475 appears to be a lower-profile derivative.

 Very little is known about Oak mechanical switches.
-The 1973 advertisement gives the following details:
+The 1971 and 1973 advertisement gives the following details:

 |Bounce time||Less than 3 ms|